 #1.
 Get a Local Sim Card

-When you land at either of the two airports situated in Kiev, you’ll be able to find several kiosks selling sim cards, which will be visible after you’ve exited the baggage claim and customs area.
+When you land at either of the two airports situated in Kiev, you’ll be able to find several kiosks selling sim cards.
+These kiosks are located in the arrival section of either airport and will be visible after you’ve exited the baggage claim and customs area.
 From my experience you’ll almost always see KievStar, one of the local operators there along with one or two other choices.

 If you have trouble finding these kiosks, you can ask for help, even in English at the airport information booth.
-In terms of the card itself, it will cost around $5 for enough coverage to last a month, and don’t worry about setting up the card, the staff will even help you out here.
-Just make sure your phone allows for international sim cards as some don’t, this is especially true if you are travelling from the Americas or Asia.
-For obvious reasons the sim card gives you a life line.
-It’s a good idea to carry a battery bank for your phone, too and remember they use different charging outlets in Europe than the rest of the world.
+In terms of the card itself, it will cost around $10 for enough coverage to last a month, and don’t worry about setting up the card, the staff will even help you out here.
+Before travelling to Ukraine, you just need to make sure that your phone allows for international sim cards, which sometimes isn’t the case if you bought your phone in America or Asia.

 Fire – 101